Discover Washington in the Pacific Northwest

 Snow Lake Trail

-This well-maintained path, typically covered in a blanket of snow during the winter months, transforms into a lush, verdant trail in the summer, attracting hikers and nature enthusiasts alike.
+This well-maintained path, typically covered in a blanket of snow during winter, transforms into a lush, verdant trail in the summer, attracting hikers and nature enthusiasts alike.
 The trail, approximately 7.2 miles round trip, offers a moderate challenge, making it a favorite among both seasoned hikers and families seeking an immersive outdoor experience.
 The climax of the hike is the stunning Snow Lake itself, a crystal-clear alpine lake surrounded by towering peaks and glacial remnants.

 Wallace Falls via Woody Trail